Liberal bows out of Burnaby byelection after singling out Jagmeet Singh’s race

 StarMetro Vancouver reported that Wang wrote on Chinese social media platform WeChat that she was the “only” Chinese candidate in the riding, rather than Singh, who she identified as “of Indian descent.”

+“If we can increase the voting rate, as the only Chinese candidate in this riding, if I can garner 16,000 votes I will easily win the byelection, control the election race and make history!
+My opponent in this byelection is the NDP candidate Singh of Indian descent!” she said, according to the newspaper’s translation.

-She said after consideration with her supporters, she has decided to step aside as the Liberal candidate in the byelection.
+She said in her statement Wednesday that she has decided to step aside after speaking with her supporters.

-Singh said in a statement on Wednesday, before Wang dropped out, that he intends to represent everyone in the riding regardless of their background.
+In a statement before Wang dropped out, Singh said he intends to represent everyone in the riding regardless of their background.

 “We believe everyone brings something to the table and as a community we are better for it,” he said.